Last updated: August 2, 2026

 6. Visual refresh: modernize the look and feel

 A visual refresh updates first impressions without rebuilding the site, since visuals are the first thing visitors judge.
-Start with your imagery: replace low-quality, generic, or off-brand photos with high-quality visuals that reflect your brand’s personality.
-Strong, relevant images do more to signal credibility than most teams expect.

-Next, revisit your color scheme, because color shapes emotion and perception, so choose it deliberately.
-Then review typography, since the right typeface improves readability and reinforces your brand.
-These changes are largely cosmetic, yet they can shift how professional and trustworthy your site feels.
-For a deeper transformation, our custom web design team can refine the look while keeping what already works.
+Then review typography, since the right typeface improves readability and supports your brand.
+These changes are mostly cosmetic, yet they can shift how professional and trustworthy your site feels.

 Quick wins